MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-skype-connectivity.md

 #### FAQs

 **Why is the provisioning website being shut down?**
 The public IM (PIC) provisioning mechanism (pic.lync.com) that was deployed in 2006 is no longer serviceable and will be shut down on 8/15/2019.
-Instead, public IM federation will assume the same federation model used by Skype for Business Online, known as "partner discovery", whereby an on-premise deployment is publicly discoverable by its federation DNS SRV record(s).
+Instead, public IM federation will assume the same federation model used by Skype for Business Online, known as "partner discovery", whereby an on-premises deployment is publicly discoverable by its federation DNS SRV record(s).

 **Does this change mean that Public IM federation is being deprecated?**
-No. Public IM federation will continue to be supported for many years, probably until the Skype for Business on-premise product reaches end-of-life.
+No. Public IM federation will continue to be supported for many years, probably until the Skype for Business on-premises product reaches end-of-life.

 **Our company has a hybrid relationship (shared address space) with Skype for Business Online, are we affected?**
 No, since you are already federating with Skype for Business Online, this change will not affect you.